Parsl/parsl/docs/userguide/apps.rst

 Python apps encapsulate pure Python code, while Bash apps wrap calls to external applications and scripts, and Join apps allow composition of other apps to form sub-workflows.

+Python and Bash apps are documented below.
+Join apps are documented in a later section (see :ref:`label-joinapp`)

 Python Apps
 -----------